ylefebvre/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 7.5.9 =
+* Fixed admin stylesheet to avoid conflict with default editor

+= 7.5.8 =
+* Fix to allow WordPress embed shortcodes to work when used in full-page content

+= 7.5.7 =
+* Correction for PHP warnings when visiting admin pages

+= 7.5.6 =
+* Correction for PHP warnings around $excludetagoverride

+= 7.5.5 =
+* Correction to allow table tags in advanced configuration table

+= 7.5.4 =
+* Correction to allow HTML tags in Single Item Layout editor

 = 7.5.3 =
 * Link Library now respects categorylistoverride and excludecategoryoverride when displaying results with "Combine all results without categories" option activated